Starting your Dedicated Server in rescue mode

 4. Select the rescue image you want to boot the server with, GRML, CentOS 7 or FreeBSD.

-2. Uncheck the "Power cycle the server" checkbox.
-By default a server is power cycled to start rescue mode.
+• Uncheck the “Power cycle the server” checkbox.
+By default, a server is power cycled to start rescue mode.
 If you want to reboot the server yourself, the power cycle can be skipped.

-3. Provide a callback URL.
-When the rescue mode has launched successfully or an issue is encountered, a HTTP POST request is made to the callback URL endpoint, providing a json object with details of the rescue mode in the body.
-Example:
+• Provide a callback URL.
+When the rescue mode has launched successfully or an issue is encountered, an HTTP POST request is made to the callback URL endpoint, providing a JSON object with details of the rescue mode in the body.

 {